tdulcet/Distributed-Computing-Scripts/README.md

   --recover-all         Recover all assignments and exit.
 This will overwrite
                         any existing work files.
 Requires that the instance is registered with PrimeNet.
+  --register-exponents  Prompt for all parameters needed to register one or
+                        more specific exponents and exit.
   --unreserve=EXPONENT  Unreserve the exponent and exit.
 Use this only if you
                         are sure you will not be finishing this exponent.
                         Requires that the instance is registered with